corei5/L3S-Hackathon-ORKG/README.md

 - **Extract scholarly document from ORKG (using DOI)**: The app supports scholarly knowledge extraction for a scholarly document (using DOI) using ORKG.
 - **Extract scholarly document abstract from external DB**: The app supports abstract extraction for a scholarly document (using DOI).
 - **Document Loading**: The app supports uploading of `.txt` files and `.docx` files.
 Once uploaded, the `.docx` file is converted to a `.txt` file.
-Using LangChain, the document is loaded using TextLoader.
+The document is loaded using TextLoader.
 - **Text Splitting**: Next, we split the text recursively by character.
 For this, we use the RecursiveCharacterTextSplitter.
 This text splitter is the recommended one for generic text.
 A chunk size is specified, as well as a list of separators.
-- **Generating Embeddings**: The HuggingFaceEmbeddings() class in LangChain uses the sentence_transformers embedding models, more specifically the mpnet-base-v2 model.
+- **Generating Embeddings**: The HuggingFaceEmbeddings() class uses the sentence_transformers embedding models, more specifically the all-mpnet-base-v2.
 - **Vector Database**: A vector store using ChromaDB stores embedded data and performs vector search operations.
 - **Context Search**: Depending on the researcher's question, a similarity search is carried out on the vector database to get the most appropriate context to answer the question.
 - **Prompt Engineering**: The above context, appropriate prompt, and the research question are created.